214370/esp32_examples/buzzer_example/README.md

-# Buzzer (on LEDC Controller) Example
+# Buzzer (on LED controller) Example

-This example shows how to control buzzer using ESP32's LEDC Controller.
+This example shows how to control buzzer using ESP32's LEDC.

 ## Functionality